os-js/manual.os-js.org/src/v3/guide/standalone/README.md

 Services and providers that does not interact with the OS.js backend will work as expected.

+> [info] If your method of transfer does not resolve symlinks in the `dist/` directory (results in packages not loading), run `npm run package:discover -- --copy` to make a build without symlinks.

 ## Without webserver

 You can launch OS.js from `file://` (i.e. just opening the html file in `dist/`) by modifying the client configuration.